Zemchar/LoveBug/README.md

 It provides both a static, webserver-like connection as well as a websocket for realtime interaction

+Why do it this way?
+It seemed kinda fun to do both

 You may configure the server in the "[appsettings.json](/BugNest/appsettings.json)" file

 ### Configuration Options